Code-Institute-Submissions/phillpearsondevUserCentric2/README.md

   <li>Once loaded, right clcik anywhere within the browser window and select 'inspect' (this wil open Developer tools on the right hand side of the screen</li>
   <li>At the top of the screen you should see a screen size option (arranged left-right) with a downwards facing arrow to the right of the option name.</li>
   <li>I selected 'Ipad' with a width of 768px in order to see the result in mobile sizes as I made each individual change.</li>
+  <li>I then selected 'Ipad Pro' with a width of 1024px, to ensure the site would display correctly on all tablet devices.</li>
 </ol>

 <h3>PC Monitors</h3>